Tennis Elbow Surgery and

 Sleeping may provide a challenge for quite a few people.
 Try putting a towel roll under your elbow to support your arm.
 Adding an incline wedge to your bed may be more comfortable than lying flat.

 Your surgeon may instruct you to wear a sling at all times for 4 to 6 weeks.
 The length of time need for you to use the sling will depend on the type of surgery you have had.
 You may remove the sling for exercise as prescribed by the surgeon or therapist, icing, dressing and showering.
-Normal daily activities around the house and your work as long as you keep your arm in the sling.
+Normal daily activities around the house and/or at work may be considered acceptable as long as you keep your arm in the sling.

-After your incisions, repaired and/or removed tissue has stopped bleeding; your elbow will probably be tender, swollen, red and hot to the touch - these are all symptoms of inflammation.
+After your incisions and repaired/removed soft tissue have stopped bleeding, your elbow will probably be tender, swollen, red and hot to the touch - these are all symptoms of inflammation.
 Step 2 of the healing process is inflammation reduction.
 At this point you will be home if you have had arthroscopic surgery, or you may still be in the hospital if you have had open surgery.
 In order to reduce pain, swelling and inflammation your doctor will prescribe an anti-inflammatory drug to be taken during the first week or 2 after your surgery.
 Your surgeon will also recommend a cooling therapy, like R.I.C.E.
 (Rest, Ice, Compression, Elevation).

 Rest at this point is vital to your rehabilitation plan depending on the surgery you have undergone.
 If you have had arthroscopic surgery with minimal internal wounding from your surgeon, you may be encouraged to start movement early or as soon as possible.
 Limited movements of the elbow/arm will be required in most cases after the surgery.
 If you have had an invasive open surgery, then you may be encouraged to rest longer at first before starting movement.